Skip to main content

 Nutritional Protocols for HPA Axis Stability

-Nutrition provides the raw materials for and plays a critical role in managing blood sugar, a primary physiological stressor that directly impacts cortisol secretion.
+Nutrition provides the raw materials for hormone production and plays a critical role in managing blood sugar, a primary physiological stressor that directly impacts cortisol secretion.
 The goal is to provide a steady stream of energy to prevent the blood sugar spikes and crashes that demand adrenal intervention.

 • Blood Sugar Stabilization ∞ Consuming protein, healthy fats, and fiber with every meal is fundamental.
 These macronutrients slow the absorption of glucose into the bloodstream, preventing the sharp insulin spikes followed by hypoglycemic crashes that trigger an emergency cortisol release.
 A breakfast rich in protein within an hour of waking is particularly important for setting a stable metabolic tone for the day.